nbonato/casetta/docs/en/index.md

 ﻿---
 layout: mylayout.njk
-title: Guide for guests
+title: Welcome to our flat!
 css: "/css/style.css"
 eleventyTemplateEngine: njk
 ---

 # {{ title }}

-## Welcome to our flat!

-This is a guide to our flat in Susegana.
 If you are not currently a guest, you can [book a stay on Airbnb](https://airbnb.com/h/susegana).

-Everything on this website applies **unless we specifically tell you so through Airbnb chat**.
-This might happen if we made some changes but haven't had the time to update this guide.

 ## House rules, check-in and check-out

 Check-in is possible from 15:00 to 22:00 (3 PM to 10 PM).
-We can rarely make exceptions, due to our work hours, but you can always ask.
+We normally cannot make exceptions, due to our work hours, but you can always ask.

 Check-out should always happen before 12:00 (12 PM or noon), unless we specifically agreed to a different time.

-The flat is in a residential building, so we ask you to be considerate of the people living here and avoid loud noises as much as possible, and especially between 22:00 and 8:00 (10 PM to 8 AM).
+The flat is in a residential building, so please be considerate of the people living here and avoid loud noises, especially between 22:00 and 8:00 (10 PM to 8 AM).

 ## Places where to eat and grocery shops